+My daughter did not sleep straight through the night until about age 3.
 I could get her to go to sleep no problems at all.
 All the sleeping routines were set and implemented but to get her sleeping right through the night seemed impossible.

 I reached for it last week as I had my nephew and niece staying for the school holidays.
 The oldest at age 11 was attempting to sleep but tossing and turning and his legs were super restless.
 I asked his dad and him if I could use the oil and they both were happy to give it a try.
 Well in five minutes his legs stopped wriggling and within ten minutes he was fast asleep.

-* See also Aromatherapy for Sleep :http://aromaticsforwellbeing.com/?p=516
+* You might also be interested in Aromatherapy for Sleep :http://aromaticsforwellbeing.com/?p=516

 Note on neat essential oils: It is written in most literature on essential oils that no pure essential oil is to be applied neat to the skin.
 A professional and fully qualified aromatherapist may recommend neat application based on the individual and the situation.
 I tried it knowing the risks of using neat oils and I have had no problems at all.
 Remember there are essential oils that should never go near the skin.
 If you do burn your skin with essential oil, the best thing to do is put a really fatty oil on the area and keep doing it until it stops hurting.
 On the very rare occasion when I have burnt myself, I have used unrefined pure shea butter as it works really well.
 I only ever use therapeutic high quality essential oils.
 Any major skin irritation should be seen to by a qualified health practitioner.